yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Is the resume screening done by AI / human recruiter?
 What is being looked out for on the resume?
 As someone who isn't strong academically, will I be able to compete purely based on experience on my resume?

 IANAR.
 Usually people suck at their studies because instead of studying they spent their time elsewhere.
-If it was spent on related stuff like hacking on side projects and internships, that probably makes up for the lack of academic grades.
-But if you spent your time clubbing instead of studying, then I'm sorry you probably won't get past the screening.
+If it was spent on related stuff like hacking on side projects and internships, that probably makes up for the subpar academic grades.
+But if you suck at studies and spent your time clubbing instead, then I'm sorry you probably won't get past the screening.
 Note that CS is such a hot course now that only the best students can get in these days.
 A fair amount of students have both good grades AND non-academic achievements.
 Competition is tough!

 ### Are there any languages/frameworks that are helpful to know before applying?